avnet-iotconnect/iotc-gateway-mobile-app/mobile_app_guide.md

 * If after a short time no devices are displayed, press the green "hamburger" menu button in the lower-right corner and select "**Scan Device**".
 * Identify the device to connect to (e.g. "STbox...") and click on it.

+> Note:
-Clicking on the device will automatically perform the following steps:
+> Clicking on the device will automatically perform the following steps:
 1. Obtain the corresponding device template
 2. Create the device template in the IoTConnect platform
 3. Create a device in the IoTConnect platform using the identified device template